port-labs/port-docs/docs/actions-and-automations/define-automations/setup-action.md

 <TabItem value="action-run" label="Action run trigger">

-Below is an example of trigger data for an automation that triggers whenever an action run is **created**:
+Below is an example of trigger data for an automation that triggers whenever an action run is **updated**:

 ```json showLineNumbers
 {